dotnet/docs-maui/docs/user-interface/pages/contentpage.md

 :::image type="content" source="media/contentpage/pages.png" alt-text=".NET MAUI ContentPage." border="false":::

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ContentPage> displays a single view, which is often a layout such as as `Grid` or `StackLayout`, and is the most common page type.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ContentPage> displays a single view, which is often a layout such as as <xref:Microsoft.Maui.Controls.Grid> or `StackLayout`, and is the most common page type.

 <xref:Microsoft.Maui.Controls.ContentPage> defines a `Content` property, of type `View`, which defines the view that represents the page's content.
 This property is backed by a `BindableProperty` object, which means that it can be the target of data bindings, and styled.
 In addition, <xref:Microsoft.Maui.Controls.ContentPage> inherits `Title`, `IconImageSource`, `BackgroundImageSource`, `IsBusy`, and `Padding` bindable properties from the `Page` class.